airswap/airswap-about/reference/indexer.md

 ### `addTokenToBlacklist`

 Add a token to the blacklist.
-Markets that include a blacklisted token cannot have intents to trade set on them, and cannot have locators fetched for them.
+Markets that include a blacklisted token cannot have intents to trade set on them and cannot have locators fetched for them.

 ```java
 function addTokenToBlacklist(